Light Forcing: Accelerating Autoregressive Video Diffusion via Sparse Attention

 Many acceleration techniques for bidirectional video diffusion models, including feature caching~\cite{huang2024harmonica,liu2025timestep,ma2024learning} and sparse attention~\cite{li2025radial,zhang2025fast}, have observed pronounced sensitivity across different timesteps and layers.
 However, directly applying these \emph{chunk-agnostic} policies of bidirectional models to few-step autoregressive video diffusion can be problematic: they ignore the heterogeneous contribution of different chunks to the \emph{global accumulation error} that compounds over autoregressive rollout, and thus can easily trigger severe quality degradation or even collapse.
 To build intuition, we conduct several simple toy experiments that visually illustrate how generation behavior varies across chunks (as shown in Fig.~\ref{fig:method1_analysis}).

 First, we apply a moderately sparse attention ratio (\eg, 80\%) either to the first chunk (Setting~2) or to the subsequent chunks 2-7 (Setting~3).
 Surprisingly, we observe an interesting phenomenon: Setting~2 incurs an irreversible loss of visual quality (even over-saturation in the later chunks) that cannot be recovered even if later chunks revert to dense attention.
 Later frames in Setting~2 exhibit severe over-saturation and exposure-bias artifacts.
 In contrast, Setting~3 achieves generation quality that is nearly lossless from Setting~1 even when only the first chunk is kept in dense attention.
-This further implies that once satisfactory priors are established in the first (or other early) chunk(s), subsequent chunks can readily inherit and propagate these priors with little difficulty.
-Intuitively, earlier chunks should adopt lower sparsity, while later chunks can tolerate higher sparsity.
-Therefore, a natural question arises: \textit{Can we quantitatively allocate the sparsity budget across chunks?}
+This further implies two observations: \ding{192} the first chunk acts as a \textit{visual anchor} for the entire autoregressive rollout; \ding{193} once satisfactory priors are established in the first (or other early) chunk(s), subsequent chunks can readily inherit and propagate these priors with little difficulty.
+Therefore, we keep dense attention for the first chunk and allocate lower sparsity to other early chunks, while later chunks can tolerate higher sparsity.
+A natural question then arises: \textit{Can we quantitatively allocate the sparsity budget across chunks?}

 \textbf{Sparsity-Induced Error.} To solve the problem, we further explore generation performance under a radical sparsity rate (\ie, 90\%) in Setting 4, and observe that as time progresses, later chunks gradually become clearer compared to the initially Gaussian-noise-like appearance, suggesting that $G_\theta(\boldsymbol{x}^i_{t_j},\, t_j,\, \boldsymbol{x}^{<i},\, c)$ performs denoising toward the next noise level compared with $\boldsymbol{x}^{i-1}$.
 Moreover, we posit that $G_\theta(\boldsymbol{x}^i_{t_j},\, t_j,\, \boldsymbol{x}^{<i},\, c)$ essentially continues denoising for $T$ additional steps starting from the noisy level of $\boldsymbol{x}^{i-1}$ (verified in the Appendix).